mobeloper/DataScienceScripts/README.md

 # DataScienceScripts
-Basic functions and examples for data science in Python.
+Basic functions and some examples for data science in Python.